knutnergaard/smufolib/README.rst

 -------------

 Project specific settings are defined in ``smufolib.cfg``.
-This file is divided between the following sections:
+This file is located inside the `smufolib` folder in python site packages by default, but can be moved to the home folder or a specific location defined in the environment variable ``SMUFOLIB_CFG`` or as ``INI_FILEPATH`` inside ``config.py`` is divided between the following
+sections:

 Font Paths
 ^^^^^^^^^^